Prevent Infections

 - Prevent person-to-person spread of germs.
 If you are sick, stay home as much as possible.
 Do not have close contact with someone who is sick.
 Ask friends and family to visit only when they are not sick.

 - Ask about vaccines you may need.
 Vaccines help protect you and others around you from some infections.
 Talk to your healthcare provider about your vaccine history.
-Tell him or her if you did not get certain vaccines as a child, or you did not get all recommended doses.
-Tell him or her if you do not know your vaccine history.
-He or she will tell you which vaccines you need, and when to get them.
-Your healthcare provider can tell you if you need other vaccines than those listed below:
+For example, you may not have received certain vaccines as a child, or all recommended doses.
+It is okay if you do not know your vaccine history.
+Your provider will tell you which vaccines you need, and when to get them.
+Your provider may recommend these and other vaccines:

 - Get a COVID-19 vaccine as directed.
 At least 1 dose of an updated vaccine is recommended for everyone 6 months or older.
 COVID-19 vaccines are given as a shot in 1 to 3 doses, depending on the age of the person who receives it.
 COVID-19 vaccines are updated throughout the year.
 Your healthcare provider can help you schedule all needed doses as updated vaccines become available.